CindeaBenedict/Spotube-Fetch/README.md

 # Spotube Fetch

+> **Note:** This app is only for downloading Spotify playlists, but it does so by searching for the songs on YouTube and downloading the audio from there.

 A beautiful, modern desktop app to fetch and download YouTube audio for your Spotify playlists or any CSV of tracks.
 Designed for simplicity and elegance, inspired by Apple UI principles.

 ---